-To configure SASL User Name and Password (SSL) authentication:
+To configure SSL:

-- 1. To access authentication options for a DSN, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
-In the Mechanism list, select SASL User Name and Password (SSL) - 3.
-In the User Name field, type an appropriate user name for accessing the Impala server. - 4.
-In the Password field, type the password corresponding to the user name you typed in step 3. - 5.
-Optionally, configure the driver to allow the common name of a CA-issued certificate to not match the host name of the Impala server by clicking Advanced Options and selecting the Allow Common Name Host Name Mismatch check box.
+- 1. To access SSL options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, then click Configure, and then click SSL Options - 2.
+To enable SSL connections, select the Enable SSL check box. - 3.
+To allow self-signed certificates from the server, select the Allow Self-signed Server Certificate check box. - 4.
+To allow the common name of a CA-issued SSL certificate to not match the host name of the Impala server, select the Allow Common Name Host Name Mismatch check box. - 5.
+To configure the driver to load SSL certificates from a specific PEM file, type the path to the file in the Trusted Certificates field.

-For self-signed certificates, the driver always allows the common name of the certificate to not match the host name.

-6. To configure the driver to load SSL certificates from a specific file, click Advanced Options and type the path to the file in the Trusted Certificates field.